Mushrooms for vitamin D and healthy bones

 Proof of the effectiveness of light on vitamin D levels in mushrooms came from a study by the University of Western Sydney (Koyyalamudi 2009).
 This break-through research reveals that 1-2 seconds of a pulsed UV light source can stimulate mushrooms to naturally produce enough vitamin D for the daily needs of adults.

-Vitamin D Mushrooms are in supermarkets in the US and Canada, and are now available in some parts of Australia and New Zealand.
+Vitamin D Mushrooms are in supermarkets in major Australian cities.
 A single 100g serve of vitamin D mushrooms provides at least the daily need for vitamin D. That’s about three button mushrooms.
 Vitamin D mushrooms are the only food to provide a day’s needs of vitamin D in a single serve.
 In fact, most people get barely 10% of their vitamin D from food, relying on sun exposure and supplements to make up the difference (Nowson 2012).

 The vitamin D in mushrooms is easy to absorb and effective in improving vitamin D status (Urbain 2011; Koyyalamudi 2009; Jasinghe 2005; Outila 1999).
 It also supports bone growth (Calvo 2012).